|Quick Facts: Medical Transcriptionists|

 |Entry-Level Education||Postsecondary non-degree award|

 |Work Experience in a Related Occupation||None|

-Medical transcriptionists listen to voice recordings that physicians and other health professionals make and convert them into written reports.
-They interpret medical terminology and abbreviations in preparing patients’ medical histories, discharge summaries, and other documents.
+Medical transcriptionists listen to voice recordings that physicians and other healthcare professionals make and convert them into written reports.
+They may also review and edit medical documents created using speech recognition technology.
+Transcriptionists interpret medical terminology and abbreviations in preparing patients’ medical histories, discharge summaries, and other documents.

 Medical transcriptionists typically need postsecondary training.
-Prospective medical transcriptionists must have an understanding both of grammar and of word-processing software.
+Prospective medical transcriptionists must have an understanding of medical terminology, anatomy and physiology, grammar, and word-processing software.

 Compare the job duties, education, job growth, and pay of medical transcriptionists with similar occupations.

 Learn more about medical transcriptionists by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.